data-lessons/library-git-DEPRECATED/Git_lesson.md

 ### Git vs. GitHub vs. Gitlab

 We often hear the terms Git and GitHub used interchangeably but they are slightly different things.
 Git refers to the software and principles used for a particular flavour of version control system, also called VCS in short (there are other systems such as Mercurial and SVN).
-GitHub is a popular site which hosts git repositories.
+GitHub is a popular site which hosts Git repositories.
 The majority of the content that GitHub hosts is open source software, though increasingly it is being used for other projects such as open access journals and constantly updated text books.
 GitHub is a great place to learn how to use Git but once you have learned the ideas and processes behind GitHub you can use Git on other storage systems.
 You can even host repositories on your own server if you want to keep your files private or if you wanted to encrypt your repository.
 You can get private repositories on GitHub for a fee.
-Gitlab is an open source git repository management and hosting software.
+Gitlab is an open source Git repository management and hosting software.
 You can host it on your own server and configure with unlimited private repositories.

 ### Using Git
 One of the main barriers to getting started with Git is the language.
 Although some of the language used in Git is fairly self-explanatory, other terms are not so clear.
 The best way to get to learn Git language is by using it but having an overview of the language and the way Git is used will provide a good starting point.

-<!demonstrate git commands whilst outlining what they mean>
+<!demonstrate Git commands whilst outlining what they mean>

 ### Some Git commands/language - what they mean and how to use them

 **Repository** A repository is the place where are projects and associated changes are stored.
 Repositories can contain one single readme file or hundreds of different folders making up the source code for extensive projects.
-We can create repositories in a number of different ways; we can make our own from scratch, we can fork (copy) an existing repository or we can create a git repository from an existing folder we have been working on.
+We can create repositories in a number of different ways; we can make our own from scratch, we can fork (copy) an existing repository or we can create a Git repository from an existing folder we have been working on.

 **init** Create a repository

-Whenever we use Git on the command line, we need to preface our command with Git.
+Whenever we use Git on the command line, we need to preface our command with `git`.
 This is so the computer knows we are trying to get Git to do something rather than another program.

 To try out some of the Git commands, we can make a repository for today's session.
 We can either delete this directory later or keep it as a place to test out new Git commands.